canonical/microovn/docs/how-to/major-upgrades.rst

 .. code-block:: none

    # Command example for Northbound election timer increase
-   microovn.ovn-appctl -t /var/snap/microovn/common/run/ovn/ovnnb_db.ctl cluster/change-election-timer OVN_Northbound <new_value>
+   ovn-appctl -t /var/snap/microovn/common/run/ovn/ovnnb_db.ctl cluster/change-election-timer OVN_Northbound <new_value>

    # Command example for Southbound election timer increase
-   microovn.ovn-appctl -t /var/snap/microovn/common/run/ovn/ovnsb_db.ctl cluster/change-election-timer OVN_Southbound <new_value>
+   ovn-appctl -t /var/snap/microovn/common/run/ovn/ovnsb_db.ctl cluster/change-election-timer OVN_Southbound <new_value>

 ``OVN`` wont let you increase the timer by more than twice its current value, so you will have to proceed gradually.